cudojs/cudo/README.md

 Similarly, setting core configuration properties, they *must* be added within `core` scope object.

 The following core configuration properties are available:
+- handlersAutoLoad - boolean - Determines whether to run auto-loader.
+Defaults to `true`.
-- myHandlersDirPath - Allows specifying where the auto-loader should look for handlers.
+- handlersDirPath - string - Allows specifying where the auto-loader should look for handlers.
+Defaults to `./handlers`.

 ## Setting runtime context
 Runtime context is an object containig data passed between handlers, functions responsible for operations performed by the app (read about handlers below).
 Context can be pre-set by passing an object to the app's `run()` method like so: